Audi Q8 e-tron: ANCAP

+Euro NCAP

 Equipment

 Standard equipment for the e-tron includes 12-way heated and ventilated front seats, a panoramic moonroof, and 20-inch wheels.
 Upgrades include massage seats, power door closers, leather upholstery, 21-inch wheels and orange brake calipers.
 The interior is in line with other Audi models with a 10.1-inch infotainment screen, a smaller 8.6-inch touchscreen display, Amazon Alexa voice control, Virtual Cockpit system, and an optional head up display.
 Other equipments include a Bang & Olufsen sound system, and an available Driver Assistance package with enhanced adaptive cruise control, automatic parking assist and night vision.
 The e-tron is the second production car to offer optional virtual side mirrors, which replaces the traditional side-view mirrors and instead use cameras transmitting images to a high-contrast 7-inch OLED embedded in the door panels.

-Sportback version
+Sportback

 In addition to the conventional SUV body style, Audi released a 'Sportback' version with a sloping rear part of the roof, similar to the BMW X6 and the Mercedes-Benz GLE Coupe.
 Audi decided to compete with these ICE-powered rivals by offering only a pure electric vehicle.
+It entered production in early 2020 and became available in Europe and in the US in 2020.
 Comparisons to the styling of the Audi A7 have also been made.

 The production version debuted at AutoMobility LA in Los Angeles in November 2019.
 The length and width are the same as in the standard model, while the height is 1.3 cm lower.
 A drag coefficient is lower than in the standard model (0.25 vs. 0.27), while the powertrain and battery are the same as in the original model.

 The 2020 e-tron Sportback has an EPA range of 218 mi.
 It is better than in the 2019 e-tron conventional SUV, partially because a larger percentage of the battery capacity is usable.
 The e-tron's battery management system keeps part of the battery capacity as a buffer, which is not part of the usable capacity; now the size of that buffer is decreased to unlock more usable capacity.
 This change (as well as some others like reducing usage of the AWD mode) was introduced in the e-tron conventional SUV during the production run; while the Sportback already had these modifications when it first went on the market.

 Cargo space measured by European standards is reduced from 660 L to 615 L. American sources, however, measure cargo space in a different way and indicate that the original e-tron has as much as 821 L of cargo space, so the reduction to 615 L is substantial.

-It entered production in early 2020 and became available in Europe and in the US in 2020.